What are curly toes?

-The condition is known to run in families and may be passed on from parent to child in an autosomal dominant mode of transmission, and it is thought that the long flexor tendon to the end of the toe is too tight.
+The condition is known to run in families and may be passed on from parent to child.
+It is thought that this occurs when the long flexor tendon to the end of the toe is too tight.

 What are the symptoms of curly toes?

 In many children curly toes do not cause any symptoms.
-Some children may have the following symptoms:
+Some children may experience the following:

 Will my child require treatment?

-Curly toes are a variant of normal and generally don’t require treatment unless they are symptomatic.
+Curly toes are a variant of normal and generally, do not require treatment unless they are symptomatic.
 In addition, there is potential for the alignment of the toes to improve spontaneously with growth in the first 5 years of life.

-Simple non-operative measures such as shoes with extra space across the toes may be helpful, but taping has not been shown to make a difference and is not recommended.
+Simple non-surgical measures such as shoes with extra space across the toes may be helpful, but taping has not been shown to make a difference and is not recommended.

-Persistent, problematic toes beyond the age of 5 years may be treated by surgery.
-This involves a simple procedure under an anaesthetic, to cut the tight flexor tendon(s) which improves the position of the toes and is generally successful.
+Persistent, problematic toes beyond the age of 5 years may be treated with surgery.
+This involves a simple procedure under an anaesthetic.

 - Curly toes may improve without treatment as your child grows.